 It's Earth Day and we should write something about it

 For the last month my inbox has been flooded with Earth Day promotions, product launches, infographics.
 It seems that Earth Day has turned into a sort of green Valentines Day or Mothers Day, a consumerist holiday that has lost its original meaning.
-This is a real shame; as Nicholas Lemann wrote last year in the New Yorker, Earth Day got results.
+This is a real shame; as Nicholas Lemann wrote in the New Yorker Earth Day got results.

 Earth Day had consequences: it led to the Clean Air Act of 1970, the Clean Water Act of 1972, and the Endangered Species Act of 1973, and to the creation, just eight months after the event, of the Environmental Protection Agency.
 Throughout the nineteen-seventies, mostly during the Republican Administrations of Richard Nixon and Gerald Ford, Congress passed one environmental bill after another, establishing national controls on air and water pollution.

 That was before it was politicized and partisan, before we became "environmental whackos" and everything green from bike lanes to lightbulbs became part of a UN plot to take away your freedoms.
 Lemann notes:

 Back in 1970, suburban mothers (who, along with college students, made up the core of the new environmental movement) wanted to protect their children from contaminated air, water, and food; hunters and fishermen wanted their habitats back.